 Reasons for non-attendance should always be provided by parents/carers.
 If this is not the case the school will continue to contact parent/carer until a reason has been given.

 WPAT have agreed with the Local Authority that the school will not authorise absence except for medical or illness or faith-based holiday.
 WPAT follows Local Authority guidelines and will not authorise any absence due to holiday unless exceptional circumstances can be proven.
-Appendix 1
+Appendix 1.

 School can request that any absence due to illness be verified with a doctor’s appointment card or medical note if necessary.
 Detailed guidelines have been formulated and will be provided upon request.